-Does a Tenant Lose Rights If a Rental Unit Is Used For Commercial Purposes?
+Can a Tenant Lose Residential Tenancies Act, 2006 Rights If a Garage Is Used For Running a Business?

 A Rental Unit May Qualify As Residential Despite Commercial Activity If the Premises Are Predominantly Used For Residential Purposes With Only Incidental Commercial Activity.
 This Is True Even If the Rental Agreement Was Contained Within a Commercial Lease Document.